Fleckism/SecurityPlus/My dump/My notes.md

 > - What subject is used for

 #NWL not worth linking
+- Write notes for your future self.
+You are not that smart in the future!
 # Next things to do!
 - Linked notes preview should only show bullet points in order of importance
 - [[Remediation]] is what I wanted to add to the bottom of all pages, not what I was thinking it was.